 Who Was Nathan Bedford Forrest?

-Born July 13, 1821, in Tennessee, Nathan Bedford Forrest was a self-taught man who made his fortune as a cotton planter and slave trader.
+Nathan Bedford Forrest was a self-taught man who made his fortune as a cotton planter and slave trader.
 At the outbreak of the Civil War, he raised a cavalry and fought with distinction through much of the war.
 Controversy surrounds his degree of responsibility at the Battle of Fort Pillow, where nearly 300 surrendering black soldiers were slaughtered.
 After the war, he was a businessman and was associated with the Ku Klux Klan.
-He died in 1877 in Memphis at the age of 56.

 Joins the Confederate Army

-Beginning in December, 1862 and well into 1863, Nathan Bedford Forrest and his cavalry harassed General Ulysses S. Grant’s forces as they prepared for an attack on Vicksburg.
-Cutting off communication lines and raiding stores of supplies, Forrest relied on guerrilla tactics and never fully engaged the enemy''s superior forces.
-As result, General Grant was forced to revise his strategy.
+Beginning in December 1862 and well into 1863, Forrest and his cavalry harassed General Ulysses S. Grant’s forces as they prepared for an attack on Vicksburg.
+Cutting off communication lines and raiding stores of supplies, Forrest relied on guerrilla tactics and never fully engaged the enemy's superior forces.
+As a result, General Grant was forced to revise his strategy.
 Eventually, after a six-month siege, Vicksburg fell, but Forrest continued to attack boldly and retreat swiftly, frustrating one Union commander after the other and further expanding his reputation.